mr-cal/gitu-snap/README.md

 ## Limitations

-This snap runs in a confined environment, so it cannot open arbitrary text editors.
-For this reason, the snap bundles `vim` and `nano`.
-Unfortunately, `nano` does not work due to an [upstream bug](https://github.com/altsem/gitu/issues/215).
+* This snap runs in a confined environment, so it cannot open arbitrary text editors.
+* Signed commits are not supported.
+See [cannot sign commits](https://github.com/mr-cal/gitu-snap/pull/1)) for more information.

 ## Contributing